Will Weaver (basketball): Sydney Kings (2019–2020)

-On March 22, 2019, Weaver was announced as the new head coach of the Sydney Kings of the National Basketball League (NBL).
-In his first season with the club, the Kings were minor champions for the first time in over a decade and made it through to the grand final series.
-However, after three games the Kings indicated they did not wish to proceed due to the COVID-19 pandemic and lost the series to the Perth Wildcats.
+On March 22, 2019, Weaver was named head coach of the Sydney Kings of the Australian National Basketball League (NBL).
+In the 2019–20 NBL season, he guided the Kings to first place in the regular season and a grand final series berth, where they lost the series 2–1 to the Perth Wildcats after deciding to not continue after game three due to the COVID-19 pandemic.

 Houston Rockets (2020–2022)

-On November 30, 2020, Weaver was hired by the Houston Rockets as an assistant coach after finishing as runner-up for the Oklahoma City Thunder head coaching job.
+On November 30, 2020, Weaver was hired by the Houston Rockets as an assistant coach.
+He parted ways with the Rockets in May 2022.